cgiffard/Captionator/README.markdown

 The first parameter can be an array of selectors or DOMElements, or a single selector string or DOMElement.
 The second parameter is a language string.

-You can use the options parameter to specify a container in which you want Captionator to insert your captions:
+You can use the options parameter to specify your own render function for captions, if you don't like captionator's inbuilt renderer:

-	captionator.captionify(["#yourVideoElement1","#yourVideoElement2"],"de",{ container: "#captionContainer" });
+	captionator.captionify(["#yourVideoElement1","#yourVideoElement2"],"de",{ renderer: myFunction });

-The container itself won't be touched, but its contents will be destroyed and recreated as the user seeks through the video file.
+(More on this below!)

 Multiple subtitles and containers
 ---------------------------------